FP-Diffusion: Improving Score-based Diffusion Models by Enforcing the Underlying Score Fokker-Planck Equation: More details on techniques for efficient score FPE computation

-We further propose another potential trick to reduce the computation cost of differentiation.
+In this section, we propose another potential trick to reduce the computation cost of differentiation.
+Recall that

-Using automatic differentiation to compute the gradient in $\bm{\epsilon_{s_{\theta}}}(\bm{x}, t)$ (the (II) part in Eq.~\ref{eq:residue_I_II}) is generally cumbersome for high dimensional data.
-We propose to use random projection to relieve the computation of gradient (multi-dimension) to directional derivative (one-dimensional).
-Thus, we can further apply the finite difference trick introduced in Appx.~\ref{sec:reduce_1} to reduce the computation efforts.
+The use of automatic differentiation to compute the gradient in $\bm{\epsilon}[{\bm{s_{\theta}}}](\bm{x}, t)$ (part (II) in Eq.~\eqref{eq:residue_I_II}) is generally cumbersome for high dimensional data.
+We thus propose to use random projection to replace the gradient computation (multi-dimensional) with a directional derivative (one-dimensional).
+Then, we can apply the finite difference trick introduced in above to further reduce the computation effort.
 We first recall a fundamental property before rigorously formulating the technique.

 \begin{lemma} Let $M:=M(\bm{x},t)\colon\mathbb{R}^D\times[0,T]\rightarrow\mathbb{R}$ be a continuously differentiable function of $\bm{x}$.
 For any $\bm{v}\in\mathbb{R}^D$,